ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

-# Dec 6
+# December 6

 **[Tutorial : Pay Attention to What You Need: Do Structural Priors Still Matter in the Age of Billion Parameter Models?](https://neurips.cc/virtual/2021/tutorial/21891)**

-The recent empirical success (and theoretical systematization) of graph learning is making us reflect on the role of structure (relationships, grammar, ontologies, syntax) in inference.
+The recent empirical success and theoretical systematization of graph learning is making us reflect on the role of structure (relationships, grammar, ontologies, syntax) in inference.
 The field of AI is also coming full-circle (once again) and re-assessing "symbolic" approaches, after their premature demise at the hand of connectionist methods in the late '90s.
 This tutorial touches on a few fundamentals such as the connections between group theory and differential geometry (by Seb Racaniere), as well as giving perspective on their role towards better domain-specific inference models for dealing with point clouds, relational models, graphs and so on.

 **Tutorial : Machine Learning and Statistics for Climate Science**